munt/munt/mt32emu_win32drv/README.txt

 10) The driver should now have been installed; click "Finish".
 11) If a dialog box recommends that you reboot, go ahead if you enjoy that sort of thing, but it shouldn't be necessary for a fresh installation.

+Alternatively, after the step #2, simply run "infinstall.exe install" (on 32-bit systems) or "infinstall_x64.exe install" (on 64-bit systems) and confirm the installation when asked.

 --------------------------------------------------------------------------------